Nature Conservancy gives forest management a digital makeover

 They have had to modify the interface and hardware in response to feedback, for instance upping the power of the tablets.

 “It turned out some of the maps were pushing the limit of the processor speed on the tablets we were using.
 Loggers were zooming in and out of a 300-megabyte image and it wasn’t going fast enough,” Chapman said.
 “It’s better now.
-I mean, you cant be sitting there in your cab waiting for an image to render.”
+I mean, you can’t be sitting there in your cab waiting for an image to render.”

 Lidar and drones, perennial favorites when it comes to crossing over between the digital and real worlds, are also in play.